This Step: Practice Driving

 B) Get Parent or Guardian Certification of Practice Completion

-Once you finish your 65 hours behind the wheel, have the Parent or Guardian Certification Form (Form DL-180C) signed in the presence of a notary, driver license examiner or an end-of-course skill test teacher.
 All 65 hours need not be supervised by the same adult.
+Once you finish your 65 hours behind the wheel, have the Parent or Guardian Certification Form (Form DL-180C) signed by your parent, guardian, or spouse who is 18 years old or over.
+This must be done in the presence of a notary or driver license examiner.